marquesm91/react-native-projects/README.md

 * [The Complete React Native and Redux Course](https://www.udemy.com/the-complete-react-native-and-redux-course/learn/v4/overview)
 * [React Native: Advanced Concepts](https://www.udemy.com/react-native-advanced/learn/v4/content)

+## Test yourself

+For the projects using `react-native-cli` I suggest you to follow these steps to fast testing:

+* `npm i -g react-native-cli`
+* Attach one Android device to your computer and guarantee your device is on Development Mode.
+* On one of the app folders create under the cli use `react-native start` to start the Module Bundler.
+* `react-native run-android` to build your application to the device.
+* Wait until the Bundler compile everything and see the app in action!

+For the projects using [Expo](https://expo.io/) you can download Expo XDE and the Expo App (available at Play store or Apple store), open the project created under it and use the QR code on Share button to see the app in your device Android or iOS!

 ## Suggested order to follow

 * projects with `react-native-cli`